-To get after-hours access to buildings, you will need to complete an access request form at your School Office.
+To get after-hours access to buildings, you will need to complete an access request form at your College Office.
 In doing so note your access number is the number beginning 25-#### printed on the back of your student card.
 If the access request is approved you will be able to gain access to selected buildings/corridors by scanning your student card past card readers at appropriate entry points.

 - Postal services

 Details about delivery times and places for incoming postal mail is available from your College Office.

 This University level Research Higher Degree Professional Development Program is available to our RHD candidates.

 Seminars and workshops are organised into four main streams: academic development, research skills, computer applications and professional development.

 A candidate who wishes to withdraw from candidature will need to discuss this with his or her supervisors and the X who should satisfy themselves that every attempt has been made to resolve any difficulties in the study environment which may have prompted the candidate to consider withdrawing from candidature.

 A candidate who decides to withdraw is required to complete the Variation to Candiature Application form found on the College's web-site.
 The College Office will acknowledge the notification, confirm the date on which the withdrawal is effective and take any action necessary to suspend any scholarship.

 A candidate who has withdrawn and who subsequently wishes to re-enrol will need to apply to the College for re-admission.
 The College will determine whether the candidate will be re-admitted, and whether the period of candidature will be adjusted to take account of the previous candidature.